Glen Payne: Death

-Glen died due to complications from cancer on October 15, 1999 during the Cathedral's farewell tour, just five days before his 73rd birthday.
+Glen died due to complications from cancer on October 15, 1999, aged 72 during the Cathedral's farewell tour, just five days before his 73rd birthday.
 Although unable to attend that year, Glen made his final performance at the National Quartet Convention via telephone hook-up from his hospital bed at Vanderbilt Hospital.
 During this Cathedral's appearance at NQC, Glen talked with George and the audience over the phone and, at George's behest, sang the old hymn I Won't Have To Cross Jordan Alone in one of the most memorable NQC performances of all time.
 It was the final time Glen would perform publicly with the Cathedrals.
 Payne was married and had three children and three grandchildren.
 He is buried in Williamson Memorial Gardens in Franklin, Tennessee.

+On April 4, 2019, Glen's wife Van Lua died aged 81.
+On June 27, 2024, Glen's daughter Carla died aged 64 from cancer.